Lock-The-Door/Legit-Fix/README.md

 # Legit Fix
 A realistic fixing tool that is perfect for pranking or trolling the unaware.

+## Disclaimer
+o yeah I'm not responsible for what you do with this thing so, don't get yourself into trouble.

 ## How to install Legit Fix: